Madame-Aehm/CAB-Project-4-Spikes/spike1/notes.md

 Next we're going to install [**Express**](https://expressjs.com/en/starter/installing.html), after which you'll notice you now have a `node_modules` folder, a `package-lock.json`, and your `package.json` will have 'express' listed under 'dependencies'.

-Not essental, but very useful is [**Nodemon**](https://www.npmjs.com/package/nodemon).
+Not essential, but very useful is [**Nodemon**](https://www.npmjs.com/package/nodemon).
 Nodemon will automatically restart your server after you save.
 Without this package, every time you make a change to your server, you'll need to exit and manually restart it for those changes to apply.

 Also not essential, but it will make things look more familiar - on your `package.json`, add to the main object: